spacenectar/builda/readme.md

 ## Possible future developments
 - Add the ability to generate for frameworks other than React.
 - Renames files instead of needed an exact copy to exist in the scaffold folder, will allow for more flexibility of naming choices.
-- Add the ability to use inline Typescript types instead of requiring them to be in a subdirectory.
 - Will bring argument mode into parity with the config file mode and the questionaire mode.
 ## Known issues
 - Currently buildcom does not check if the component name already exists in the current directory, if you try to generate a component with the same name as an existing component, it will overwrite the existing components files.